anisul/CourseManagementSys/README.md

 A website to manage courses
 ---------------------------
-0.JSP Spring MVC framework
+* JSP Spring MVC framework
-0.Hibernate with Oracle MySQL
+* Hibernate with Oracle MySQL
-0.Glassfish server
+* Glassfish server
-0.Upload and Download files and/or assignments
+* Upload and Download files and/or assignments
-0.Working website to maintain courses of an educational institution
+* Working website to maintain courses of an educational institution

 Requirements
 -------------

-0.Glassfish server
+* Glassfish server
-0.Oracle MySQL
+* Oracle MySQL
-0.Spring Framework 3.0.0
+* Spring Framework 3.0.0
-0.Spring Security 3.0.5
+* Spring Security 3.0.5
-0.Spring WebMVC 3.0
+* Spring WebMVC 3.0